 26 June 2015: The British royal couple visiting the Bergen-Belsen Memorial

-Queen Elizabeth II talking to witnesses: liberators and the liberated.
+Laying a wreath at the memorial wall.
 Photo by Jesco Denzel.
 Bergen-Belsen Memorial (Lower Saxony Memorials Foundation)

 The Bergen-Belsen Memorial